Robo3D/User-Manuals/docs/source/web-interface/index.rst

 ---------------
 Here is a picture of the interface with call outs to where stuff is.

+(insert picture of interface here)

 How to connect
 ---------------

 There are two different ways to connect to the web dashboard from your browser:

-Note: Make sure your Robo C2 or Robo R2 is connected to the wireless network or else you wont be able to view your printer in the web browser.
+Note: Make sure your Robo C2 or Robo R2 is connected to the wireless network or else you wont be able to connect to your printer in the web browser.

 **IP Address**

-1.Here we can use the IP address of your printer to login to the web dashboard.
+1. Here we can use the IP address of your printer to login to the web dashboard.
 On the screen of the Robo C2 or Robo R2, go to Utilities> Network> Network Status.
 Here you will see an IP address.
 Copy this IP address down and bring it over to your computer.

 2. Open up your web browser (such as Google Chrome or Mozilla Firefox), and enter this IP address into the address bar.
 If you entered it correctly, you will see a web dashboard come up.

 **Printer name via Bonjour**

 1. Mac and iOS Users
+ * First, locate the printer name.
+There are three places this is shown; On the back of the printer, on the screen under Utilities> Network> Network Status, and on the bar code sticker that came on original box
+ * With this name known, go to your web browser and type the name into the web browser address bar followed by a .local/  (examples below).
+ * Example - Printer Name: **plastic-gordon**, you would enter **plastic-gordon.local/** into your web browser address bar
 2. Windows and others

  * In order to use bonjour to connect to your printer on a browser via it's name, you will need to install the bonjour extension in order for your computer to recognize names as IP address'.
 Download here
- * Once installed follow the steps used for Mac and iOS users
+ * Once installed follow the steps used for Mac and iOS users above.

 Here we will explain how to connect (both via ip address and via bonjour)